luisfeliz79/AzureContrib/azure-firewall-logs-viewer/README.md

 ![Screenshot](images/screenshot.png)

-## A workbook for analyzing Azure Firewall Network Rules and Application Rules logs
+## An Azure Workbook for analyzing Azure Firewall Network Rules and Application Rules logs
 ## Requirements:
  - Firewall Logs must be sent to a common Log Analytics workspace
- - Users require minimum of Reader access to Log Analytics workspace
+ - Users require minimum RBAC of Reader permissions to Log Analytics workspace

+&nbsp;
 ## Installation
-### There are different ways to install this workbook
+### There are multiple ways to install this Azure Workbook

 - Using this installation button:
 &nbsp;